openshift/ci-tools/CONFIGURATION.md

 streams and one tag are used to assemble a release.

 # `base_images`
-`base_images` are parents for images built from the repository, but are not built from the repository.
+`base_images` are parent images.
  The field is a mapping from pipeline image name to remote `ImageStream` specification.
  A common base image might be an operating system:

 ```yaml
 base_images: